orgnc/wordpress-plugin/README.md

 npm install
 npm run build
 ```
+### NOTE
+Wordpress doesn't support symlinks.
+If you develop the WP plugin by creating a symlink in the
+mu-plugins directory, the Gutenberg Block won't work.
+Instead, you'll need to copy the code inside the
+mu-plugins/wordpress-plugin directory.
+## Building the zip file
 build-zip.sh builds a zipped and unzipped version of the plugin in wordpress-plugin/build/.
 (In other words, the wordpress-plugin/build/organic directory should be a copy of (most of) the wordpress-plugin directory, with the same file structure.)
 With this in mind, to test the build locally--for instance, if you need to confirm that changes made in build-zip.sh are correct--you can: